Tromero-AI/byoc_launcher/README.md

 - **NVIDIA Drivers**: Check if NVIDIA drivers are installed by running `nvidia-smi` in your terminal.
 - **Docker**: Docker must be installed on your system.
 - **NVIDIA Docker Toolkit**: Required for Docker to utilize GPU capabilities.
-- **Hugging Face API Key**: You will need an API key from Hugging Face .
 - **Docker Compose Plugin**: Install this by running the following commands:
   ```bash
   sudo apt-get update